tankefugl/NS/README.md

 Updates include:

 - Natural Selection Launcher for installing and updating the game
-- Widescreen support (now expands FOV up to 16:9 aspect instead of cutting it off)
+- Widescreen support (now expands FOV up to 16:9 aspect instead of cropping the image)
 - AI upscaled model textures can be turned on with the "Use High Definition models" video option
-- Many FPS dependencies fixed, including jetpack acceleration, so the game can now be fairly played at 200+ FPS
+- Many FPS dependent bugs fixed, including jetpack acceleration, so the game can now be fairly played at 200+ FPS
 - Quake style queued jumping to make bunnyhopping more accessible (server adjustable via sv_jumpmode)
 - Shotgun and grenade launcher have been reworked to fix reload bugs
 - Weapon reloads are now predicted on the client
 - New minimal HUD and the Nine Legends HUD can be selected through advanced options or hud_style and hud_mapstyle
 - New crosshair system that can be adjusted through the advanced options and cl_cross commands (Thanks [OpenAG](https://github.com/YaLTeR/OpenAG))
 - Ambient sounds can be changed in advanced options or via cl_ambientsound
-- Marine HUD now tracks research progress
+- Marine HUD now tracks research progress and alien HUD tracks hive growth
 - Raw input and sensitivity scaling options now available
+- Lerks no longer stick to the ground if they touch it when gliding
+- Players can change lifeform and use the popup menu in pregame warmup

 - Numerous bug fixes